Students in front of Converse

 1

 The SEVIS Form I-20 is a 3-page document used by students to obtain a F-1 student visa.
-Westminster College is authorized under federal law to enroll non-immigrant students.
+Westminster University is authorized under federal law to enroll non-immigrant students.
 Upon acceptance, non-immigrant students submit financial guarantee documents and request the initial or transfer SEVIS Form I-20.
+Please upload the required I-20 application documents to your Westminster application portal.

 2